interimblue/idp/README.md

 Such approaches would be well suited for further work once they are informed with the results of the topic modelling in section 2A.

-## Conclusion and Learnings
+## 3 - Conclusion and Learnings

-Some of the take-aways from this project that I can share
+Some of the take-aways from this project that I can share:

 * Web Scraping